AI Photography

 01. What is AI photography?

-AI photography is the creation of product visuals using artificial intelligence and CGI-based workflows instead of, or alongside, physical photoshoots.
-Rather than capturing images through a camera, visuals are generated using a combination of digital product references, prompts, and controlled creative direction.
+AI photography is the creation of product visuals using artificial intelligence and CGI-based workflows, either instead of or alongside a physical shoot.
+Rather than capturing images through a camera, visuals are generated using digital product references, structured creative direction, and controlled prompting across specialist tools.

 Let’s Build Something Iconic